Add to Trip Planner

 The best way to end a day of wine tasting in the Willamette Valley is with a delicious dinner.
 Valley chefs strive to source the freshest local produce, meats and seafood to complement superb local vintages.
-Here are a few ideas to get you started.
+Get a taste of the valley at these fine restaurants.

 Albany

 Sybaris Bistro calls itself “an eclectic Northwest Bistro.”
-Chef Matt Bennett has numerous James Beard Award nominations and his local resume extends to Clemenza’s Italian café and First Burger, all in downtown Albany.
+Chef Matt Bennett has numerous James Beard Award nominations, and his local resume extends to First Burger in downtown Albany.

 Try: Vegetarian “haggis” with mashed turnips and potatoes and whiskey mustard cream.